pablomathamel/multiping_ng/README.md

    In this example, the script will:
    - Ping the host at `192.168.1.1`.
    - For the host at `192.168.1.100`, perform a TCP connection test on port 80 and a range of ports from 8000 to 8002.
+   - Ignore the local host IP in case it is found in the list.
+This is useful in case you want to copy paste the same file in multiple hosts that should test each other

 2. **Run the Script:**
    Ensure the script is executable.
 You can set the executable permission with: